bgplab/bgplab/policy/7-prepend/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and BGP configuration.

 **Note:** *netlab* will configure IP addressing, EBGP sessions, and BGP prefix advertisements on your router.
-If you're not using *netlab* just continue with the configuration you made during the [Advertise IPv4 Prefixes to BGP Neighbors](../basic/3-originate.md) or [Select Preferred EBGP Peer with Weights](1-weights.md) exercises.
+If you're not using *netlab*, continue with the configuration you made during the [Advertise IPv4 Prefixes to BGP Neighbors](../basic/3-originate.md) or [Select Preferred EBGP Peer with Weights](1-weights.md) exercises.

 ## What Do We Have to Fix? {#wtf}